wjkristiansen/InCommand/DEFENSIVE_DISCLOSURE.md

 - Includes option descriptions, constraints, and visibility based on scope.

 ### 5. **Type-Safe Option Binding**
-- Developers can bind options directly to variables using `OptionDesc::BindTo()`.
+- Developers can bind options directly to variables using `OptionDecl::BindTo()`.
 - Supports domain-constrained values and automatic conversion.

 ---